111: Selling & Growing A Product at Retail Stores | Product Startup

 • Adding value as you grow

-• Push hard for sales in the early days, worry less about cash flow or profit
+• Push hard for sales in the early days and worry less about cash flow or profit

 • How profits grow as you scale your product